-REMEMBER: we continually stress to all customers that any encounter is purely up to the Whales, we do not guarantee that you will see whales on any trip or have any interactions with them.
-It is the whale’s decision to come the final 100m to you and on many occasions they will simply swim by, swim away or completely ignore you.
+We continually stress to all customers that any encounter with whales and seals is purely up to them, we do not guarantee that you will see whales or seals on any trip or have any interactions with them.
+We are simply providing the opportunity to swim with them.
+It is the whale’s and seals decision to come the final 100m to you and on many occasions they will simply swim by, swim away or completely ignore you.

-However last year 56% of the whale boats had an in-water interaction with the whales, and 97% of the people on the boats at least saw whales from the boats on our trips.
+Statistically around half of the whale boats have an in-water interaction with the Humpback Whales, and 97% of the people on the boats at least saw whales from the boats on our trips.
+Seals are even easier to see and play with, but they are WILD creatures and it is up to them what they do.

-They start to return from Mid August to the end of November the whales return to Antartica, while heading South they are more relaxed and take their time.
-PEAK SEASON for whale watching and swimming is September to the end of October.
+They start to return from September to the end of November, the whales are returning to Antartica to spend the summer feeding.
+While heading South they are more relaxed and take their time.
+PEAK SEASON for whale watching and swimming is September to the end of October, when the mums are returning with their calves.
+However to be clear WE WILL NOT ALLOW YOU TO ENTER THE WATER IF WE BELIEVE THE POD HAS CALVES with them.

 We are fully compliant with the requirements of the Australian National Guidelines for Whale and Dolphin Watching 2017 and the NSW Biodiversity Regulation 2017.
 Our approval is for a trial of the concept for the second year and is limited to 10 people (one boat) per day.